apache/royale-asjs/manualtests/FlexJSTest_basic/src/README.txt

 DESCRIPTION

-The FlexJSTest_basic demonstrates a number of the common components in the FlexJS SDK (listed below).
+The RoyaleTest_basic demonstrates a number of the common components in the Royale SDK (listed below).

 This Flex application may be run either as an ActionScript SWF or cross-compiled